Climate and Average Weather Year Round in Callao Peru

 The average hourly wind speed in Callao experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.1 months, from May 6 to December 9, with average wind speeds of more than 9.2 miles per hour.
-The windiest day of the year is August 6, with an average hourly wind speed of 10.7 miles per hour.
+The windiest month of the year in Callao is August, with an average hourly wind speed of 10.6 miles per hour.

 The calmer time of year lasts for 4.9 months, from December 9 to May 6.
-The calmest day of the year is March 1, with an average hourly wind speed of 7.7 miles per hour.
+The calmest month of the year in Callao is February, with an average hourly wind speed of 7.7 miles per hour.

 The predominant average hourly wind direction in Callao is from the south throughout the year.